ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/mongo_benchmark.md

 Replace `mongo_ip` and `mongo_port` in the command above with the IP address and port number of the machine you are running MongoDB on.

 {{% notice Note %}}
-Please ensure that you have sufficient disk space available!
+Please ensure that you have sufficient disk space available (60GB as a minimum requirement).
 {{% /notice %}}

 You can see the performance data after the `run` command execution is finished.